Irene Fornaciari

 Irene Fornaciari (born 24 December 1983) is an Italian singer-songwriter.

 Life

 She was born in 1983.
 Her father is the singer Zucchero Fornaciari.

 She participated in the Sanremo Music Festival 2009 in the "New Proposals" category but became famous with her 2010 participation, along with Nomadi, in the "Artists" category with the song "Il mondo piange".
 She has released three albums, eight singles and a collection.

+On 18 January 2026, Irene Fornaciari performed live in Milano with her band Irene Fornaciari & Groove Aviators at Santeria Toscana 31, featuring a set blending soul, funk, rhythm & blues, and pop/rock classics as part of her ongoing live music activities.